ismop/dap/doc/api/profiles.md

     {
       "id": a numerical unique id (e.g. 1),
-      "shape": the geometry of the profile given in the GeoJSON notation "experiment_ids": identifiers of experiments which include the target profile, "sensor_ids": identifiers of sensors which belong to the target profile.
+      "shape": the geometry of the profile given in the GeoJSON notation "sensor_ids": identifiers of sensors which belong to the target profile.
     }, {
     {